mekkablue/ShowMarkPreview/README.md

 1. Activate *View > Show Mark Preview.*
 2. Open an Edit tab with any number of letters and marks containing appropriate mark attachment anchors (e.g., `top` and `_top`, respectively).

-The marks will be stacked onto all letters in the Edit tab.
+The marks will be stacked onto all letters in the Edit tab, provided they have respective anchors.

 ### Known Problems